Are large language models superhuman chemists?: Appendix

 \subsection{Human baseline}

 \paragraph{App} To facilitate the collection of responses, we developed a responsive web application in Typescript using the Next.js\autocite{nextjs} app router framework.
 This application handles serving the user interface and exposes various \gls{rest} \glspl{api} for relevant operations.
-We utilize a MySQL\autocite{mysql} database and Prisma \gls{orm}\autocite{prisma} for efficient database management.
-The web application is styled with Tailwind CSS\autocite{tailwindcss} using the shadcn/ui component library and uses NextAuth\autocite{nextauth} for easy and secure user authentication and postMark for sending Emails.
+We utilize a Postgresql.
+The web application is styled with Tailwind CSS\autocite{tailwindcss} using the shadcn/ui component library and uses NextAuth\autocite{nextauth} for easy and secure user authentication.
 The application is hosted on the Vercel web hosting platform.

+In the applications, human participants were presented with molecules as rendered drawings and SMILES strings. \LaTeX\xspace equations and chemical equations were rendered using MathJax (\Cref{fig:screenshots}).

 \paragraph{Statistics} \Cref{fig:human_score_distribution} shows the distribution of scores our human scorers achieved.